tonystr/tonystr.github.io/articles/json_in_gamemaker/index.md

 # JSON In Gamemaker

 Say you're making an RPG.
 Your game is going to feature a plethora of different weapons, items and potions. *Some* weapons have special effects (fire, ice, poison), and they deal different amounts of damage.
 The potions can cause all kinds of arcane effects to your character, and the items could be anything from apples to ancient scrolls to slugs.
 How do you keep track of all this complex data?
 There are many solutions, ranging from arrays to grids, all the way to strings.
-I'll convince you that JSON is the superior way to structure your data in Gamemaker.
-I'll also cover when JSON is *not* the superior way to structure your data, and what to do instead.
+The problem with most of the solutions is they end up tough to expand or modify when needed.
+With JSON, adding a custom weapon that differs from all the others in some way, or changing your mind about how a system should work is super easy, and doesn't require completely revising your code or utilizing ugly hacks.

 ## JSON Object